rosalindfranklininstitute/RedLionfish/README.md

 [Lucy, L. B. An iterative technique for the rectification of observed distributions.
 The Astronomical Journal 79, 745 (1974).
 DOI: 10.1086/111605](https://ui.adsabs.harvard.edu/abs/1974AJ.....79..745L/abstract)

-TODO: More description

-It has a version that runs on CPU (scikit) and another that runs on GPU using OpenCL through Reikna library.
+It has a version that runs on CPU and another that runs on GPU using OpenCL through Reikna library.
 By default it uses the GPU OpenCL version.
 If data is too big for doing GPU deconvolution, it will do the calculation in blocks, therefore preventing memory issues.